Man sentenced for mail bomb, threats to Swedish lawmakers

-A Swedish court has found a man guilty of attempted murder for sending a letter bomb to a bitcoin company in London and over threatening letters he sent to lawmakers in Sweden, including government members.
+A Swedish man was convicted of attempted murder Friday for sending a letter bomb to a bitcoin company in London and also convicted of sending threatening letters to lawmakers in Sweden, including government members.

-The Stockholm District Court on Friday sentenced Swedish citizen Michael Salonen, 43, to seven years in prison.
+The Stockholm District Court sentenced Michael Salonen, 43, to seven years in prison.

-In August 2017, Salonen mailed a letter bomb to London-based bitcoin company Cryptopay.
-No explosion occurred.
+The court said Salonen mailed a package containing two pipe bomb-like devices in August 2017 to London-based bitcoin company Cryptopay, addressed to two employees.
+It was sent care of an accounting firm, where it was opened, but the device didn't explode.

 Sweden's security service which was involved in the case because it concerned national government members, determined the powder was harmless.